General Atomics - TRIGA Mark I

-By application dated November 16, 1957, General Atomic (formerly GA Technologies Inc.) was issued Licensed R-38 for the Mark I. The prototype TRIGA (Training, Research, Isotopes, General Atomics) nuclear reactor was commissioned on General Atomics' then new site at Torre Pines Mesa (San Diego) on May 3, 1958.
+By letter dated November 16, 1957, General Atomic (formerly GA Technologies Inc.) was issued Licensed R-38 for the Mark I. The prototype TRIGA (Training, Research, Isotopes, General Atomics) nuclear reactor was commissioned on General Atomics' site at Torre Pines Mesa (San Diego) on May 3, 1958.
 Known as the TRIGA Mark I reactor, it was originally licensed to operate at a power level of 10 (kilowatts should be lowercase and no abbreviation – same with Megawatts) Kilowatts (KW), but was soon upgraded to 250 kilowatts.
-It could also be rapidly "pulsed" to power levels of over 1000 Megawatts (MW) after which (and without any outside intervention) it would return, in a few thousandths of a second, to a safe low power as a result of the effect of the ubiquitous warm neutrons.
+It could also be rapidly "pulsed" to power levels of over 1000 Megawatts (MW).
 This original TRIGA operated until 1997, when it was permanently shut down because of its age.

 3.0 Major Technical or Regulatory Issues